 Microsoft said their new Xbox Series X is the most powerful console ever made.
-And with a release date of "Holiday 2020" on the horizon, here's everything you need to know about the Xbox Series X:
+And with a release date of November 10, 2020 on the horizon, here's everything you need to know about the Xbox Series X:

 Power and Specs